hamid-m/umn-aem3103-spring2024/assignments.md

 ### Changelog
 {: .no_toc}
+- April 7: due date changed from 15th to 16th.
 - April 3: First release.

 ---